epicweb-dev/cachified/readme.md

   return cachified({
     forceFresh,
-    /* when getting a forced fresh value fails we fall back to cached value as long as it's not older then one hour */
+    /* when getting a forced fresh value fails we fall back to cached value as long as it's not older then 5 minutes */
     fallbackToCache: 300_000 /* 5 minutes, defaults to Infinity */,

     cache,